Rustyrice/netflix-clone/README.md

 ## Building Netflix from Scratch Using React

-This application was built using React, Firebase & Styled Components.
-I have built the following pages within this application: sign in, sign up, browse & lastly the homepage.
-There are four different pages, some using protected routes with auth listeners.
-Firebase firestore handles all the data and that data is retrieved using a custom hook; authentication is used on all pages, which is handled by Firebase as well.
+I followed a tutorial on developing a Netflix clone using React, Firebase, and Styled Components.
+Throughout this project, I created several pages, including sign in, sign up, browse, and the homepage.
+These pages serve different purposes, with some requiring authentication through protected routes and auth listeners.
+Data management is handled by Firebase Firestore, and a custom hook is implemented to retrieve the necessary data.
+Firebase is also responsible for handling authentication across all pages.

-I used compound components (just a design pattern) to build my components, and there are over 10 examples as to how these are used.
-The styling is all handled via styled components.
-Using compound components made my actual dumb components really easy to test.
+To enhance the structure of my components, I employed the compound components design pattern, which resulted in more than 10 examples showcasing its usage.
+Styling was seamlessly achieved using styled components.
+The implementation of compound components greatly simplified the testing process for my components, allowing me to focus on their core functionality.

 In the project directory, you can run: